-Graph 17 shows the percentage of pedestrian casualties in the City of Ryde in 2008 and 2009 by age group, there have been both large and minor changes from 2008 to 2009.
-The 0-16 and the 26-39 year old age groups have increased dramatically while the 60+ age group has declined dramatically.
+Graph 17 shows the percentage of pedestrian casualties in the City of Ryde in 2009 and 2010 by age group, there have been both large and minor changes from 2009 to 2010.
+The 0-16 and the 26-39 year old age groups have decreased dramatically while the 60+ age group has increased dramatically.
 The other groups remain stable.
 Large variances are common among pedestrian casualties and there is no common patterns.

-Graph 17: Pedestrian casualties by age group in the City of Ryde in 2008 and 2009
+Graph 17: Pedestrian casualties by age group in the City of Ryde in 2009 and 2010